Merck Manual

 Patients may be stressed, tense, anxious, fatigued, ambitious, and sometimes depressed.
 Patients are not uncommonly high-achieving perfectionists.

-Physical examination is unremarkable except that specific, discrete areas of muscle (tender points) often are tender when palpated.
+Physical examination is unremarkable except that specific, discrete areas of muscle (tender points) are variably tender when palpated.
 The tender areas are not swollen, red, or warm; such findings should suggest an alternative diagnosis.

 Diagnosis of Fibromyalgia